conestack/yafowil.documentation/docs-source/introduction.rst

 Motivation
 ==========

-Tired of inventing widgets again and again after switching the Python framework YAFOWIL is intentionally written framework-independent.
+Tired of inventing widgets again and again when using several Python frameworks YAFOWIL is intentionally written framework-independent.
 By just feeding it with configuration it can be used and extended in most of existing python web frameworks.
 Zope, Pyramid, Django, Flask, CherryPy and similar are